tmack8001/CastVideos-android/README.md

 Google Cast Developers Community on Google+ [http://goo.gl/TPLDxj](http://goo.gl/TPLDxj)

 ## Change List
+1.5
+ * Adapting to the CCL v1.12
+ * Fixing some typos

 1.4
  * Added support for Android Lollipop.
 Toolbar has now replaced ActionBar in the project.
  * Updated android Studio support and gradle scripts and wrapper to gradle 2.1, gradle tools plugin 0.14 and Android Studio 0.9.1